hackerzhuli/unity-code/docs/UnityMessagingProtocol.md

   /// Only populated for methods and types, null for namespaces or assemblies or other things
   /// </summary>
   public string SourceLocation;

-  /// <summary>
-  /// Indicates if the test has the UnityTest attribute(if it is a method).
-  /// </summary>
-  public bool IsHaveUnityTestAttribute;

-  /// <summary>
-  /// A unique generated name for the test node.
-E.g., Tests.dll/MyNamespace/MyTestClass/[Tests][MyNamespace.MyTestClass.MyTest].
-  /// </summary>
-  public string UniqueName;

-  /// <summary>
-  /// Returns true if the node represents a test assembly, false otherwise.
-  /// </summary>
-  public bool IsTestAssembly;
 }
 ```